-- The sudoers file must be configured so one admin can execute brotl and ip in the hosts. - Hosts must have the module 8021q loaded.
+- The sudgers file must be configured so oneadmin can execute vconfig, brctl and ip in the hosts. - The package vconfig must be installed in the hosts. - Hosts must have the module 8021q loaded.

 To enable VLAN (802.1Q) support in the kernel, one must load the 8021q module: